6 Cement Stocks to Buy Right Now

 CRH makes a wide variety of construction materials.
 It’s headquartered in Dublin, Ireland, and was founded in 1970.
 It’s a diversified group of multinational businesses that produce building materials.

-CRH’s stock hit low around $20 in mid-March of 2020.
-The bull has been climbing steeply since then.
-At the time of writing this, prices are not far below $50.
+CRH’s stock hit low just under $20 in mid-March of 2020.
+The bull has climbed since then but has dropped off recently.
+At the time of writing this, prices are not far around $33.

 CRH is the world’s leading building materials business, according to its website.
-The company works in 29 countries around the world and produced $27.6 billion in revenue in 2020.
+The company works in 29 countries around the world and produced just under $31 billion in revenue in 2021.

 Also, the company recently started a share buyback program.
 The company is repurchasing up to $300 million or 10% of the business’s shares.
 This is a good sign of financial health in the company.
 It helps make it one of the best cement stocks to buy.